ConduitIO/streaming-benchmarks/README.md

 Performance tests can be run against Conduit running on an EC2 instance.
 The steps are the following:
 1. Use ["Deploying to Amazon EC2"](https://docs.conduit.io/docs/Deploy/aws_ec2/) guide to create and launch an EC2 instance.
 2. Upload `scripts`, the NoOp destination and the `benchmark` tool.
-To do so, run `scripts/upload-benchmark.sh {path to PEM file} {target IP}`, where `{path to PEM file}` is the path to the private key for the test EC2 instance, and `{target IP}` is the IP address of it.
+To do so, run `scripts/aws-ec2-upload-benchmark.sh {path to PEM file} {target IP}`, where `{path to PEM file}` is the path to the private key for the test EC2 instance, and `{target IP}` is the IP address of it.
 3. SSH into `{target IP}`.
 4. `cd streaming-benchmarks/`
+5. (first time only) Run `scripts/aws-ec2-install-conduit.sh` to install Conduit.
+For example, to install version 0.3.0 of Conduit, execute `scripts/aws-ec2-install-conduit.sh 0.3.0`.
-5. Run the benchmark by using `nohup scripts/run-systemd-all.sh &`.
+6. Run the benchmark by using `nohup scripts/run-systemd-all.sh &`.
 This makes it possible to end the SSH session without stopping the tests.

 #### Finding the results